If you want a quick, sustainable boost to sales and exposure, a solid growth marketing strategy is your best bet.

 Continuous, data-driven and experimental strategies are applied at every stage of the marketing funnel:

-Considering that growth marketing is a wholesome marketing system, it incorporates multiple forms of marketing.
+Considering that growth marketing is a holistic marketing strategy, it incorporates multiple approaches to the marketing system.

 How to Succeed as a Growth Marketing Manager or Owner

-If you’re wondering about how to increase sales in a small business, you probably can’t afford to hire a growth manager.
+If you’re wondering about how to increase sales in your small business, you probably can’t afford to hire a growth manager.

 That means, you – the business owner – are the default growth manager.